agormp/greedysub/README.md

 ### Output file

-The results are written to the OUTFILE, which will contain a list of names (one name per line) of sequences that should be retained:
+The results are written to the OUTFILE, which will contain a list of names (one name per line) of sequences (items) that should be retained:

 ```
 yfg1